We have information you must know before you buy the E350.

 Safety features start with advanced antilock brakes (ABS) and electronic stability program (ESP) with traction control.
 Active safety systems include Attention Assist drowsiness monitor.
 Standard passive safety features include nine airbags: dual frontal, driver's knee-protection, front-passenger side-impact torso, front passenger side-impact pelvis, and full cabin head-protection curtains.
 Rear passenger side-impact airbags are optional ($420).
 Also optional are Night View Assist PLUS ($1,780) and front and rear park obstacle detection with parking guidance ($970).
 4MATIC all-wheel drive enhances safety, particularly in slippery conditions.

 The latest-generation Mercedes-Benz E-Class models are generally more angular than their predecessors, with sharper creases.
 Automotive styling is a subjective process, to be sure, but this latest E-Class (2010-present) has been lauded from many corners for its character and pleasing design.

-The E-Class is offered with standard Sport or Luxury trim, at no charge for either.
+The E350 sedans are offered with standard Sport or Luxury trim, at no charge for either.
 The Coupe comes only as a Sport.
-Sport trim includes a bolder three-bar grille, more aggressively flared rocker panels, perforated front brake discs with painted calipers, visible through five-spoke AMG-style wheels.
+Sport trim includes a bolder three-bar grille, more aggressively flared rocker panels, and perforated front brake discs with painted calipers, visible through five-spoke AMG-style wheels.